 What does Hillsdale College and Education Commissioner Corcoran mean by Critical Race Theory?

 I don’t know how but I have been placed on a mailing list to get propaganda from Hillsdale College.
 The most recent one had the headline: “Critical Race Theory: What It Is and How to Fight it.”
 I’m saving the flyer in case anyone wants to see it.

-As a rebuttal to the Hillsdale College propaganda flyer, I offer these excerpts from the American Bar Association website:
+As a rebuttal to the Hillsdale College propaganda flyer, I offer excerpts from a couple of articles :

-Crenshaw—who coined the term “CRT”—notes that CRT is not a noun, but a verb.
+Crenshaw notes that CRT is not a noun, but a verb.
 It cannot be confined to a static and narrow definition but is considered to be an evolving and malleable practice.
 It critiques how the social construction of race and institutionalized racism perpetuate a racial caste system that relegates people of color to the bottom tiers.
 CRT also recognizes that race intersects with other identities, including sexuality, gender identity, and others.
 CRT recognizes that racism is not a bygone relic of the past.
 Instead, it acknowledges that the legacy of slavery, segregation, and the imposition of second-class citizenship on Black Americans and other people of color continue to permeate the social fabric of this nation.
-While recognizing the evolving and malleable nature of CRT, scholar Khiarah Bridges outlines a few key tenets of CRT, including:

 Like any other approach, CRT can be misunderstood and misapplied.
 It has been distorted and attacked.
 And it continues to change and evolve.
 The hope in CRT is in its recognition that the same policies, structures, and scholarship that can function to disenfranchise and oppress so many also holds the potential to emancipate and empower many.
 It provides a lens through which the civil rights lawyer can imagine a more just nation.